zacheryn/PartifyChallenge/README.md

 ### Frontend

-A React app create with vite for the user to interact with directly.
+A React app created with vite for the user to interact with directly.
 This make several calls to the API as needed to show the user the desired parts with an intuitive UI.
 It also utilizes CSS to design the site.
+The home page has a search method to allow users to choose their vehicle within the database.
+Once the vehicle is chosen and confirmed by pressing the serch button, they will be forwarded to the `/collections/` route where the year, make, and model of the chosen vehicle will be visible and links to the various Partify collection pages will be listed.
+The first element in the list is always all parts for the vehicle, then it is followed by individual categories.